EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: Related Work

 \textbf{Communication acceleration.} Upon popular synchronous data-parallel frameworks such as Horovod \cite{cite14} and PyTorch Distributed \cite{cite13}, there are different directions for accelerating communications: (1) optimizing multiple GPU intra-machine communication \cite{cite29}; (2) applying topology-aware hierarchical collective communication \cite{cite22,cite31}; (3) reducing messages size with gradient compression \cite{cite7,cite32}; (4) speeding up individual messages with specific networks such as RDMA \cite{cite28}.
 These works concentrate on each communication operation and could be orthogonal and complementary to EmbRace.

-\textbf{Sparse communication in DNN training.} There are approaches that try to improve sparse communication performance.
-Horovod and PyTorch Distributed adopt AllGather for sparse communications; Parallax \cite{parallax} uses architecture combining PS with AllReduce; and OmniReduce \cite{omni} implements a sparsity-aware AllReduce algorithm.
+\textbf{Sparse communication in DNN training.} To improve sparse communication performance in DNN training, Horovod and PyTorch Distributed adopt AllGather for sparse communications; Parallax \cite{parallax} uses architecture combining PS with AllReduce; HMA \cite{hma} integrates model average with AllReduce; OmniReduce \cite{omni} implements a sparsity-aware AllReduce algorithm; and S2 reducer \cite{s2reducer} designs a compress algorithm that adapts sparse tensors to AllReduce primitives.
 However, they do not utilize the property of embedding matrix, which could reduce the communication overhead further.

-\textbf{Communication scheduling.} On top of the wait-free backward propagation \cite{poseidon} which is supported by most DL frameworks, communication scheduling could further overlap communication with computation by preempting or prioritizing communications\cite{p3,tic,pace,bytescheduler} based on the order of downstream computations.
-However, these works only work for dense data.
-In EmbRace, we benefit from these approaches but taking sparsity and characteristics of NLP models into consideration.
+\textbf{Communication scheduling.} On top of the wait-free backward propagation \cite{poseidon} which is supported by most DL frameworks, communication scheduling could further overlap communication with FP computation.
+TicTac \cite{tic} attempts to schedule communication in PS architecture with a priority queue; P3 \cite{p3} proposes a similar idea and implements layer partitioning for scheduling in a layer-wise granularity; ByteScheduler \cite{bytescheduler} expands communication scheduling to AllReduce architecture and adopts parameter partitioning for a finer granularity; PACE \cite{pace} changes the priority queue into a preemptive queue in AllReduce and uses tensor fusion for better bandwidth usage.
+However, these methods only work for dense data.
+In EmbRace, we benefit from these approaches but we take sparsity and characteristics of NLP models into consideration.